2009 Speedway Grand Prix of Europe

 The 2009 FIM Speedway European World Championship Grand Prix was the second race of the 2009 Speedway Grand Prix season.
 It took place on 9 May 2009, in the Alfred Smoczyk Stadium in Leszno, Poland.

 On 9 May European Union celebrates Europe day, commemorating the Schuman declaration.
-The main sponsor was a Polish webside otoMoto.pl.
+The main sponsor was the Polish website otoMoto.pl.

 The European SGP was won by Australian rider Jason Crump.

 Riders

 The Speedway Grand Prix Commission nominated Jarosław Hampel as the wild card for the Grand Prix.
 Damian Baliński and Janusz Kołodziej were nominated as the track reserves.
 The riders' starting positions draw for Grand Prix meeting was made on 8 May at 13:00 CET by President (=Mayor) of Leszno Tomasz Malepszy.